faiez9813/Loan--approval_prediction/README.md

 ## Files

-- 04_loan_approval_prediction.ipynb: full analysis and modeling notebook
+Loan_approval_prediction.ipynb: full analysis and modeling notebook

 ## How to Run

 1. Clone this repository
-2. Open 04_loan_approval_prediction.ipynb in Jupyter Notebook or Google Colab
+2. Open Loan_approval_prediction.ipynb in Jupyter Notebook or Google Colab
 3. Download the dataset from Kaggle and place the CSV file in the same directory
 4. Run all cells